syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ##Export only visible records

-By default `pageSettings` is ignored in export to facilitate all pages export.
-To achieve current visible page record export, `pageSettings` should be removed from ignore list using following code.
+By default the `pageSettings` is ignored in export to facilitate all pages export.
+To achieve current visible page record export, the `pageSettings` should be removed from ignore list using the following code.

-The snippet for this is.
+The snippet for this is as follows:

 {% highlight js %}